 Click on a hyperlink to open the associated source code line in the PL/SQL editor.

-I recommend to use utPLSQL v3.1.8 or later (which will be released soon).
+I recommend using utPLSQL v3.1.8 or later (which will be released soon).
 Starting with this version, utPLSQL answers the following question regarding the link to the source code: Do I have to open the package specification or the package body?
 In this case (at package "PLSCOPE.TEST_LINAGE_UTIL", 20

 ) it’s clear.
 But without the package